vincent-buchner/c-sharp-cs160-data-structures/README.md

 # CS160 Algorithms in <u>C#</u>

-<i>While getting acquainted with C#, the user implemented several basic data structures taught in an introductory data structure course.</i>
+<i>While getting acquainted with C#, I implemented several basic data structures taught in an introductory data structure course.</i>

 ### Introduction

 In the CS160 course, I had the chance to delve into Python by implementing different data structures commonly used in algorithms.
 This article gives an overview of the data structures they explored and implemented during their learning journey, but instead in C#.
-By gaining hands-on experience with these fundamental data structures, the user was able to enhance their understanding of C# and its applications in algorithmic problem-solving.
+By gaining hands-on experience with these fundamental data structures, I was able to enhance their understanding of C# and its applications in algorithmic problem-solving.

 ## Data Structures